Almost Optimal Algorithms for Two-player Zero-Sum Linear Mixture Markov Games: Preliminaries

 \end{proposition}

-\textbf{Learning Objective.} The weak duality in Proposition \ref{prop:weak} suggests that the NE value $V_{1}^{*}(s)$ is sandwiched between $V_{1}^{*, \nu^{k}}(s)$ and $V_{1}^{\pi^{k},*}(s)$.
-So it is natural to measure the suboptimality of learned policies $(\pi^{k}, \nu^{k})$ by the gap between their performance and the performance of the optimal strategy (i.e., Nash equilibrium) when playing against the best responses respectively:
+\textbf{Learning Objective.} The weak duality in Proposition \ref{prop:weak} suggests that the NE value $V_{1}^{*}(s)$ is sandwiched between $V_{1}^{*, \nu}(s)$ and $V_{1}^{\pi,*}(s)$.
+So it is natural to measure the suboptimality of learned policies $(\pi^{k}, \nu^{k})$ at the $k$-th episode by the gap between their performance and the performance of the optimal strategy (i.e., Nash equilibrium) when playing against the best responses respectively:

 Accordingly, we aim to design a learning algorithm that outputs a sequence $\{\pi^{k},\nu^{k}\}_{k}$ based on past information, and minimize the regret over first $K$ episodes defined as follows: